After saying goodbye to their loved ones and cherished homes, the first

 Meanwhile, hearing of the success of Frankenmuth and answering Löhe's call, about 60 more

-Frankonian men, women and children decided to go to America, and in anticipation they sent a total
+Frankonian men, women and children decided to go to America, including a couple of Joseph

 After a rough voyage and tedious journey to Michigan, they reached Frankenmuth where they were